freifunk/www.freifunk.net/wp-plugins/ffcommunitymap/readme.rst

 Donate link: http://www.weimarnetz.de/spenden
 Tags: community map
 Requires at least: 3.6
-Tested up to: 4.2
+Tested up to: 4.3
 Stable tag: trunk

 == Description ==

-This plugin provides a shortcode to display the well known freifunk community map: [communitymap]
+This plugin provides a shortcode to display the well known freifunk community map: [ffcommunitymap]

 It is fully configurable to embed your own sources.
 These options are available: